milardich/bytecrypt/README.md

 ### About
-Bytecript is a python package for easy data encryption / decryption with password.
+Bytecrypt is a python package for easy data encryption / decryption with password.

 ### Usage
 ```py